insure logo

 Average car insurance rates by age in Houston

+Meanwhile, adult, and senior drivers in Houston have car insurance rates of $2,328 and $2,246 per year, respectively.
 The car insurance rates for adults and seniors are lower than those for teens and young adults.
 “This is because they are more likely to obey the speed limits and follow the rules of the road,” says the Insurance Information Institute.

 Read more on auto insurance for seniors.

-If we look at the car insurance rate trends in Houston, Texas, it was on an upward swing from 2016 to 2019.
-From 2019 to 2022, the rates increased overall by 5%, or $115.
+If we look at the car insurance rates trends in Houston, Texas, it was on an upward swing from 2022 to 2023.
+From 2022 to 2023, the rates increase overall by 4%, or $91.

-2016 rates2019 rates2022 rates
+2016 rates2019 rates2022 rates2023 rates

 Conclusion

 In conclusion, the insurance rates in Houston, are higher than the average insurance cost in Texas.
-By shopping around and taking advantage of available discounts, drivers in Houston can find affordable car insurance options.
+Shopping around and taking advantage of available discounts, drivers in Houston can find affordable car insurance options.
 Additionally, many car insurance companies offer discounts for customers who purchase multiple policies through the same company.

 Sources